GreptimeTeam/greptimedb/docs/schema-structs.md

 The storage engine maintains schemas of regions in more complicated ways because it
 - adds internal columns that are invisible to users to store additional metadata for each row
 - provides a data model similar to the key-value model so it organizes columns in a different order
-- maintains additional metadata like column id, column family
+- maintains additional metadata like column id or column family

 So the storage engine defines several schema structs:
 - RegionSchema